ACCORD-NWP/AccordDaTools/doc/src/varbccoeff.md

        -d LABELS   Optional experiment description
        -b          Batch mode, produce png only

-For example for METOP-B (3), MHS (15), Channel 9 at 21 UTC or at all assimilations cycles with data, IPATH are
+For example for METOP-B (3), MHS (15), Channel 9 at 21 UTC (or at all assimilation cycles with data), IPATH is output-directory/VARBC_3_15_9_210000 (or output-directory/VARBC_3_15_9).
-output-directory/VARBC_3_15_9_210000 or output-directory/VARBC_3_15_9.

 ## 4. Interpretation

-Time-series of VarBC coefficients can be used for monitoring the performance of variational bias correction, specially at the initial steps of the bias correction, when usually inictial bias corrected is zero (cold-start) and satellite observations are assimilated in passive.
-Coefficents usually stabilize in time (it depends in many factors), and when they are stable it is assumed that satellite observations can be active assimilated.
-However, it is recommended to monitor mand and standard deviation of (ob-fg), for instance by obsmon.
+Time-series of VarBC coefficients can be used for monitoring the performance of variational bias correction, specially at the initial steps of the bias correction, when usually initial bias is not corrected (cold-start) and satellite observations are assimilated in passive.
+Coefficients usually stabilize in time (it depends in many factors), and when they are stable it is assumed that satellite observations should be evaluated for active assimilatedo.